Felix Rosenqvist: Formula E

-On 22 August 2016, it was announced that Rosenqvist would partner former Formula One driver Nick Heidfeld at the Mahindra Formula E team for the 2016–17 Formula E season.
+In August 2016, it was announced that Rosenqvist would partner with former Formula One driver Nick Heidfeld at the Mahindra Formula E team for the 2016–17 Formula E season.
 On 10 June 2017, he won the first race at the Berlin ePrix.
 It would be the first victory for him, as well as for his team.
 At the end of 2018, he made his last race start in Formula E before moving on to the IndyCar Series.